Westside Unitarian Universalist Church: A Welcoming Community

 I am a Christian.
 I believe in the divinity of Jesus, but I’ve become frustrated with the church I grew up within.
 Would I be welcome at Westside?

-Many Unitarian Universalists are Christians.
+Many Unitarian Universalists are Christians, and there are many Christians at Westside.
 The Unitarian Universalist position about Jesus is that he was a human being who was inspired by God to love others.
 Unitarian Universalism arose out of liberal Christian views.
 Everyone at Westside will welcome and respect your views.

 Do you pray during the service?